 It is our sincere desire that these relationships will stand the test of time, through both the good years and the bad.

-Josh and Poul regularly travel to origin — the countries where coffee is grown — to connect with the very best coffee farmers.
+Our green buyer, Josh Hockin, regularly travels to origin — the countries where coffee is grown — to connect with the very best coffee farmers.
 These passionate, hard working farmers become our partners in the coffee business.
 We believe that establishing meaningful relationships with coffee producers, and other coffee professionals, gives us access to some of the best coffee in the world, in a truly sustainable way.

 We think these practices are reflected in the quality of the coffee we roast and serve and is vital to our integrity as a quality Edmonton third wave coffee roaster.

 We do everything we can to roast the exceptional coffees we source in a way that honours the hard work of the farmers we partner with.
-Our approach at the roastery gently coaxes all the complex flavours and nuances out of the bean and into the cup.
+Our approach at the roastery gently coaxes all the complex flavours and nuances out of each unique coffee which we hope reflects in the cup.

 We’ve roasted some coffees more than 50 different ways in order to discover the perfect roast profile.
-To us, coffee roasting is a subtle art.
+To us, coffee roasting is the marriage of consistent science and subtle art.
 It takes a keen palate, creativity and a lot of hard work and dedication to come up with a roast profile that will highlight the most delicate notes of a particular coffee.

 This video takes you on a visual tour of our roastery all the way through to the execution of a tasty cappuccino at our Garneau café.

 Why Order From Us?

 We scour the globe to find the best quality green coffee in the world.
 Better green coffee = tastier coffee in your cup.
 Period.